lsuxrstudio/xrstudioguides/ndisplay-config/README.md

 ##### `Step 10.`\|`BTS`| :large_blue_diamond:

-You can leave th e
+You can leave the the node named

 ![alt_text](images/node0Settings.png)